RicHep365/ShadowRacingAI/README.md

 The site has a modern navigation using the fa-ellipsis-v (three vertical dots) which is always collapsed to give the website the clean design is requires.
 It has smooth scrolling using the scroll-behaviour: smooth; attribute.
 Modern, but popular fonts were selected and imported from google fonts.
 I have used uniform icons from font awesome for each section of the site to give it continuity.
+A favicon has been added using a 16x16 version of the logo png.

 Features Left to Implement